GoogleCloudPlatform/apigee-samples/basic-auth/docs/cloudshell-tutorial.md

 # Basic Authentication

 ---
-This sample allows you to authenticate an incoming request with a Basic Authentication header using a `client_id` and a `client_secret` as the encoded credential pair.
+This sample allows you to authenticate an incoming request with a Basic Authentication header using a `USER_ID` and a `USER_PASSWORD` as the encoded credential pair.

 Let's get started!